mogden16/TradierTDA_Trader/README.md

 - For the OCO orders, the bot uses a task to check your TDA account to see if any OCO exits have triggered.

 - **ATTENTION** - The bot is designed to either paper trade or live trade, but not at the same time.
 You can do one or the other.
-This can be changed by the value set for the "Account_Position" field located in your account object stored in the users collection in mongo.
+This can be changed by: TD --> the value set for the "Account_Position" field located in your account object stored in the users collection in mongo.
 The options for this field are "Paper" and "Live".
 These are case sensitive.
 By default when the account is created, it is set to "Paper" as a safety precaution for the user.
+TRADIER --> switch your RUN_LIVE_TRADER in config.py to True

 ---